-1. Position the clamps against the log, far enough down so they are below your cuts on a given side of the log.
-Using the clamp handles move the log firmly against the side supports.
+1. Position the clamps against the log, far enough down they are below your cuts on a given side of the log.
+Using the clamp handle, clamp the log against the side supports.

-2. Be sure to leave crank in the bottom position to avoid damage to the blade.
+2. Be sure to leave crank in the bottom position to avoid to the blade.

 3. Make sure the side supports are positioned low enough for the blade to pass over them.
-If they are not, back the clamps off slightly and push the side supports down until they are positioned below the height of your last cut on a given side of the log.
+If they are not, back the clamps off slightly and push the side supports down until they are positioned below the height of your last on a given side of the log.